Publications > Building and Construction

 3. It is also an Offence:

-If a person carries out or supervisors “Restrictive Building Work” and is not a “Licensed Building Practitioner”, or not a Licensed Building Practitioner whose licence authorises him/her to carry out or supervise the Restrictive Building Work (Section 85).
+If a person carries out or supervises “Restrictive Building Work” and is not a “Licensed Building Practitioner”, or not a Licensed Building Practitioner whose licence authorises him/her to carry out or supervise the Restrictive Building Work (Section 85).

 If a person engages another person to carry out or supervise a Restrictive Building Work and knows that the other person is not a Licensed Building Practitioner or not a Licensed Building Practitioner whose licence authorises him or her to carry out or supervise the Restrictive Building Work (Section 86).